The Judging Process ensures all can clearly communicate, support, and sustain their innovative idea, product or process.

 Board Member, Document Security Alliance

 Alex is an Identity Solutions expert and for over 15 years has enabled Governments around the world implement new technologies around secure Government Credentials (National IDs, Driver’s Licenses and Passports).
-Alex is President & Managing Director of GET Group North America based in Waltham MA,which was recently awarded a contract by the US Department of State for the implementation of the Next Generation US Passport.
+Alex is President & Managing Director of GET Group North America, which was recently awarded a contract by the US Department of State for the implementation of the Next Generation US Passport.
 Alex believes that mobile identity is the foundation of any effective digital security strategy and has recently directed the company’s efforts towards the development of its new globally interoperable mobile drivers’ licenses technology.
 Alex serves on the Board of the Document Security Alliance, an association of government, industry and academia dedicated to securing the production, issuance, and authentication of identity, credentials, and currency.

 CEO 4Immune Therapeutics,